 The Neighbors: Income

-NeighborhoodScout's research shows that this neighborhood has
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-of America's neighborhoods.
+of U.S. neighborhoods.

 The Neighbors: Occupations

-In the Kaufman City Center neighborhood, 32.9% of the working population is employed in
+In the Kaufman City Center neighborhood, 32.8% of the working population is employed in

 executive, management, and professional occupations.

 The second most important occupational group in this neighborhood is

 manufacturing and laborer occupations, with 26.2% of the residents employed.